How to check a fuse in a car

 If a fuse is blown, something has shorted the protected circuit.
 If the problem is not fixed, the fuse will blow again.
 In this car, it was a small screw that fell into the front cigarette lighter socket.
 Spare fuses in this car are also located inside the fuse box cover in the fuse box under the hood.
 When replacing a fuse, only the proper fuse type can be used.
 This one is a 15-Amp fuse; in most cars, it comes blue.

 This main fuse is OK.
+See also: Main fuses located at the battery positive terminal

 Some types of fuses, like these low-profile mini fuses in the photo above are universal and can be purchased in any auto parts stores.
 Larger fuses or panels with several fuses might need to be ordered from a dealer.

-How to check a main fuse
+How to check the main fuse

 All cars have at least one main fuse or fusible link.
 It's usually installed at the positive battery terminal or in the fuse box, connected to the battery positive cable.
-Often a main fuse blows when accidentally touching the wrong battery terminal when boosting a dead battery.
-The symptom of a blown main fuse is no power and no lights inside the car.
+Often the main fuse blows when accidentally touching the wrong battery terminal when boosting a dead battery.
+The symptom of the blown main fuse is no power and no lights inside the car.
 Checking the main fuse is easy, it's usually clearly visible if it's blown.
 If the main fuse blew, there is a chance that a few other smaller fuses are blown too.

 How to check a fuse with a multimeter